SQL Server Check Constraints restrict the values that are accepted by one or more columns.

 Lets Look at an example of CHECK Constraint in SQL Server.

-Creating a Check Constraint when Create a new table
+Create a check constraint when creating a new table

 Lets create a CHECK constraint on table column when creating a new table.